connollydean/Markdwon-Tutorial/pages/finaltouches.md

 Now just simply select the `csr_rotate` tool in the rEFInd menu and hit enter to adjust your SIP settings.

-Note: Make sure you have `csr_rotate` listed in 'showtools' or else the tool won't appear in the rEFInd menu.
+Note: Make sure you have `csr_rotate` listed in `showtools` or else the tool won't appear in the rEFInd menu.

 ---
 ### Adding Additional Tools To rEFInd